Note: The ASUS ROG PG27VQ is now available for pre-order on Amazon.

-The release date of the ASUS XG27VQ is unknown while the ASUS PG27VQ should be released sometime in the third quarter of 2017; the prices are unrevealed as well.
-All in all, ASUS has got many exciting gaming technology planned for this year and we cannot wait to get our hands on it.
+The release date of the ASUS XG27VQ is unknown while the ASUS PG27VQ is now available for preorder. the prices are unrevealed as well.
+All in all, ASUS has got many exciting gaming technologies planned for this year and next year, and we cannot wait to get our hands on it.
 The ASUS PG27VQ will most certainly appeal to the high-end competitive players who will finally be able to gain a considerably better image quality whilst still maintaining the impeccable 1ms response time.
 The new lighting gimmick is a nice touch, but hopefully, it won’t add much to the price.
 The ASUS XG27VQ may repulse many customers due to the low resolution, however, since we don’t have all the information about it, we won’t judge it just yet.

 ASUS PG27VQ Review and ASUS XG27VQ Preview

 The ASUS PG27VQ will bring competitive gaming to the next level as professional players will be able to enjoy an immersive and vibrant image quality while still keeping the 1ms response time speed.
 With the built-in Aura Sync, you’ll be able to match the lighting of all your compatible peripherals and components.
 Overall, it’s looking to be one quite awesome gaming monitor and hopefully, it won’t cost too much!